-In March 2016 the first Radio Frequency Compatibility Test (RFCT1), aimed at verifying interfaces between the satellite telecom sub-system and the ground antenna, was conducted at Torrejon (figure 8 -left side), while a second test (RFCT2) was performed at ESOC to confirm compatibility with the ESA ground station network at the end of June 2016.
+In March 2016 the first Radio Frequency Compatibility Test (RFCT1), aimed at verifying interfaces between the satellite telecom sub-system and the ground antenna, was conducted at Torrejon (figure 8 - left side), while a second test (RFCT2) was performed at ESOC to confirm compatibility with the ESA ground station network at the end of June 2016.

 The integration of different operational tools (MCS, SatSim, Flight Dynamic Tools) in the first version of the CHEOPS operation control system was completed in July 2016 (figure 9 - top right); the first integrated SOC was ready for initial GS-level test in March 2017.
-Final versions of MOC and SOC has been delivered for the Ground Segment Readiness Review, end 2018.
-This review has marked the start of the simulations campaign, to train training the Mission Control Team for the LEOP, IOC, and science routine operations phases.
+Final versions of MOC and SOC will be available in time for the Ground Segment Readiness Review, planned for mid-2018.
+This review will mark the start of the simulations campaign, which has the main objective of training the Mission Control Team for the LEOP, IOC, and science routine operations phases.

-Figure 11: Left side: the Ground Station in Torrejon de Ardoz used for CHEOPS; right side - top: MOC control room at Torrejon de Ardoz (courtesy of INTA-ES); right side - bottom: SOC building in Geneva (courtesy of Univ. of Geneva, CH).
+Figure 9: Left side: the Ground Station in Torrejon de Ardoz used for CHEOPS; right side - top: MOC control room at Torrejon de Ardoz (courtesy of INTA-ES); right side - bottom: SOC building in Geneva (courtesy of Univ. of Geneva, CH).